Climate change and invasive species: Invasive species benefiting from climate change

 One important aspect of the success of invasive species under climate change is their advantage over native species.
 Invasive species often carry a set of traits that make them successful invaders (e.g., ability to survive in adverse conditions, broad environmental tolerances, rapid growth rates and wide dispersal), as those traits are selected for in the invasion process.
 Those traits will often help them succeed in competition with native species under climate change.
 However, invasive species do not exclusively, nor do all invasive species carry these traits.
 Rather there are some species that will benefit from climate change and others will be more negatively affected by it.
 For example, despite an invasive species ability to reach these new environments, their presence could lead to disruptions in the food chain of that ecosystem potentially causing large scale death to others and themselves.
 Invasive species are just more likely than native species to carry suitable traits that favour them in a changing environment as a result of selection processes along the invasion pathway.

+Climate change can also drive longer-term change in community composition by altering the balance of competitive interactions between native and invasive species.
+The invasive species with broader ecological tolerances may gain a persistent advantage, which allows them to become more dominant in these communities.
+Over time, this can lead to a restructuring of species interactions, where native species may not only decline due to direct competition but also altered environmental conditions that favour the spread of invasive species.

 Some native species that are dependent on mutualistic relationships will see a reduction in their fitness and competitive ability as a result of climate change effects on the other species in the mutualistic relationship.
 As non-native species are depending more rarely on mutualistic relationships they will be less affected by this mechanism.

 Climate change also challenges the adaptability of native species through changes in the environmental conditions, making it difficult for native species to survive and easy for invasive species to take over empty niches.
 Changes in the environment can also compromise the native species' ability to compete with invaders, that are often generalists.
 Invasive species do not require climate change to damage ecosystems; however, climate change might exacerbate the damage they do cause.